 - Compensate for a myriad of geometry effects on feeds and speeds.
 Did you know that feeding too slowly is almost the worst thing you can do because of rubbing?
 G-Wizard has a rubbing warning to help you avoid that.
 Have you heard of radial chip thinning?
 Any time your cut width is less than half the diameter of your cutter, your feedrates are not what you think.
 You may have rubbing even though you think you’re going plenty fast enough if you don’t account for chip thinning.
 How about ballnose compensation?
 Lead Angle compensation?
 These are all important exceptions to the basic feed and speed calculations that have to be carefully factored in to make sure you get the results you’re hoping for.
 If you’re curious about all these things, have a look at our Feeds and Speeds Cookbook.
 It’s a free in-depth course consisting of bite-sized chapters covering every aspect of Feeds and Speeds.
 Or, just leave all that to G-Wizard–it’s all built into the core Feeds and Speeds engine there.

 - Tune up the results for more tool types than any other calculator offers.
 G-Wizard lists some 37 different cutter types on the Tool Menu when you consider the roughing and form vs cut tap options as well.
 In addition, the Geometry menu adds another 40 variations.
 Need specialized cutters for routers such as downcut, compression, or straight flute?
 Done.
 Parabolic vs Standard Twist Drills?
 Done.
-Ballnose, V-Bit, Chamfer, and more?
+Ballnose, V-Bit, Chamfer, serrated rougher, and more?
 Done and done.
 And we add more all the time.
 I haven’t even mentioned all the choices for Turning applications either.
 You do sometimes use a lathe too, right?
 These are just the easy menu choices.
 Then you do things like specify taper angles and other critical dimensions of the tool that are considered in the calculations.

 - High Speed Machining compensation.
 This can be something of a Black Art for many.
 We have many who sell Tooling using G-Wizard to help them make recommendations and consult with their customers specifically because of this capability.
 HSM is a deep subject, and one worth reading more about.
 Suffice to say that G-Wizard was the first full-on HSM Feeds and Speeds Calculator on the market and it is still the best.
 Don’t think it’s for your Hobby machine?
 With the advent of inexpensive but high quality CAM in products like Fusion 360, everyone can benefit from the advantages of HSM.
 Give it a try, you won’t be disappointed.